I Salute The Indomitable Human Spirit

 Be grateful for each day because there is nothing as precious as health.
 In the face of death, there is no anger, no frustration, no irritation; one just has to give in to fate.
 Life teaches everybody.
 Nobody knows what awaits them at the next turn, so why not be happy now?
 Don’t waste your life worrying about unnecessary things, about things you have no control of or about people who don’t treat you right.
 Be Happy.
 Do whatever it takes to attract positivity into your life and repel negativity and everybody who pulls you down.
 Respect and be kind to those who care for you and want your best interest.

 Observe, learn, empathize and grow.
-You don’t have to make all the mistakes yourself or bear it all yourself, to learn.
+You don’t have to make all the mistakes yourself or have first-hand experiences, to learn.
 You can learn through the experience of others and make the world a better place.
 Practice compassion.
 It’s not enough being a human being, it’s important to be humane’.
 Don’t let your words or your eyes kill a person who is already suffering.
 Believe, Pray, Support, Have Faith.
 Faith can move mountains.

 Copyright ©, 2017, lifeateacher.wordpress.com.
 All Rights Reserved.